skip to main content

 Implementation Procedures

-1. The Superintendent/Designee will communicate to all employees and third parties high expectations for the physical safety, emotional safety, and academic success of all students including foreign-born students and students perceived to be foreign-born.
+1. The Superintendent/designee will communicate to all Howard County Public School System (HCPSS) employees and third parties high expectations for the physical safety, emotional safety, and academic success of all students including foreign-born students and students perceived to be foreign-born.

-2. The Superintendent/Designee will establish procedures to ensure that all employees respond quickly and appropriately when employees are aware of students impacted by immigration enforcement related issues.
+2. The Superintendent/designee will establish procedures to ensure that all HCPSS employees respond quickly and appropriately when employees are aware of students impacted by immigration enforcement related issues.

 3. Existing policies and procedures in the HCPSS Policy 1000 Series: Foundations and Basic Commitments category related to protecting the safety of all students will be followed to provide safety and protection for foreign-born students and students perceived to be foreign-born.